FREQUENTLY ASKED QUESTIONS

 Q. Are Tryouts required for Little League teams?

-• At the tball level, effort is made to group these players by neighborhood and/or school.
-If special requests are collected during the registration process, we try to honor those during selection for ages 6 and below.
-T-Ball and Minor AA Players are encouraged to participate in any Instructional Clinics we may offer.
+At the T-Ball level, effort is made to group these players by neighborhood and/or school.
+If special requests are collected during the registration process, we try to honor those during selection for ages 5 and below.
+T-Ball and AA (Minors) Players are encouraged to participate in any Instructional Clinics we may offer.

-• *Tryouts ARE required for the Northwest Outlaws Baseball Travel Program.
-Tryouts are typically completed in July the previous year, as Travel ball season practice begins earlier than Little League divisions.
+*Tryouts ARE required for the NW Elite Outlaws Baseball and Bandits Softball Travel Programs.
+Tryouts are typically completed in July the previous year, as travel ball season practice begins earlier than Little League divisions.

 Q: How are practice times and locations scheduled?